bandlab/Guide/README.md

 ## About Chew

-With the Chew platform, you can live stream an event in seconds using a smartphone, computer or even a professional broadcasting setup!
+[Chew](http://chew.tv/guideabout/index) lets you live stream an event in seconds.
+Take your local event global!

 ## About the Chew Guide